Closed RP T-Minus

 One last corner - taken sharply enough they almost skid in a puddle of probably-blood, catching themself on the edge of a crate and using it to hastily course-correct - and they’re there.
 They pause at the edge of the relatively open space in the middle of the warehouse, tapping their fingers together in a quick motion.
 Miku obediently follows their unspoken directive.

 K-01, 6 feet, 11 o’clock, de- Beep beep.
 This time, the proximity alarm sounds from directly behind them, cutting off Miku’s report, and Spork whirls around with their fists already raised, punching out into what would look to anyone else like open air - and hitting something solid.
 Someone solid.
-The look they give the criminal would be even more chilling than their follow-up - a standing kick aimed to knock him back into the row of crates behind him - if not for their mask hiding their features.
+The look they give the criminal would be even more chilling than their follow-up - a standing kick aimed to knock him back into the row of crates behind him - if not for the mask hiding their features.
 As it is, the action speaks for itself, no holds barred as they use their enhanced strength to open some distance between the two of them.

 They don’t move to close the distance, instead stepping between the target and Mari and waiting with their hands still curled into fists, half-listening to Miku and half seething, because how dare he.
 How dare he try to stab them while they were checking on Mari.
 (On Mari’s body.)
 (Shut up!
 Not thinking about it!)